Home > Business > Commercial > Public procurement: how do you win tenders?

 "Public procurement is mainly for big companies!

 And, according to the OECP census, in 2022, SMEs won more than 60 % of public contracts (in numbers)!
-This is a logical result, as invitations to tender are generally divided into lots so that as many companies as possible can apply, regardless of their size.
+A logical result, given that a call for tenders is generally divided into lots so that as many companies as possible can apply, whatever their size.

 "Public procurement is only for the building and public works sector.